lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 (eq.
 2.11)
 <div>
-\\[
+$$
 AIC = 2k - 2 ln{L}
-\\]
+$$
 </div>

-This function that balances the likelihood of the model and the number of parameters estimated in the process of fitting the model to the data.
+This function balances the likelihood of the model and the number of parameters estimated in the process of fitting the model to the data.
 One can think of the AIC criterion as identifying the model that provides the most efficient way to describe patterns in the data with few parameters.
 However, this shorthand description of AIC does not capture the actual mathematical and philosophical justification for equation (2.11).
-In fact, this equation is not arbitrary; instead, it comes from information theory [for more information, see @Burnham2003-mt].
+In fact, this equation is not arbitrary; instead, its exact trade-off between parameter numbers and log-likelihood difference comes from information theory [for more information, see @Burnham2003-mt, @Akaike1998-rl].

 The AIC equation (2.11) above is only valid for quite large sample sizes relative to the number of parameters being estimated (for n samples and k parameters, $n/k > 40$).
 Most empirical data sets include fewer than 40 independent data points per parameter, so a small sample size correction should be employed: